 Researchers and bodybuilders alike are divided on whether or not they recommend rapid loading.
 As the results are ultimately the same, you can save money by slow loading your creatine unless you need quick results for an upcoming competition.

-The most researched form of creatine by far is creatine monohydrate, and most researchers recommend sticking with this form of the supplement.
-But you’ll find quite a few other types of creatine powder on health food store shelves, each claiming to provide superior results.
+The most researched form of creatine by far is creatine monohydrate, and most researchers recommend sticking with this form.
+However, you’ll find quite a few other types of creatine powder on health food store shelves, each claiming to provide superior results.
 There is little to no research backing up these claims, however.

 Here are some of the types of creatine you might see.